 On-ramps are made up of any event that is intentionally designed to be evangelistic.
 These events include 5th quarters, game nights, open gym basketball, open gym volleyball, and road-trips.
-Connect events are also lumped in under the canopy of On-ramps.
+Connect events are also included under the canopy of On-ramps.
 Connect events are things such as the new Years Over-nighter where we join in with other churches and do big blown up fun events.
-The whole purpose of On-ramps is to give different avenues where new students can integrate their selves into what we do at Exit 109 ministries in a low pressure high fun fashion!
+The whole purpose of On-ramps is to give different avenues where new students can integrate themselves into what we do at Exit 109 ministries in a low pressure, high fun fashion!

-D-groups are very integral in everything that we do here at Exit 109.
-D-groups are essentially open life-groups that are split up between Middle school and High school students and Boys and Girls.
+D-groups are very integral in everything we do here at Exit 109.
+D-groups are essentially open life-groups that are split up between middle school and high school students, and boys and girls.
 Not only do D-groups help with the application of lessons but they are how we can have deeper community especially with those people who are going through the same things at the same time.

-The Funnels in which I refer to are the inlet and exit events as you can see on the Road map.
+The Funnels in which I refer to are the inlet and exit events as you can see on the Road Map.
 Inlet events are designed to be fun and enticing but yet are very important as they can be a spring board to build off of concepts learned last school year to propel into the upcoming one.
-Exit events usually start come summer when school is out while gatherings do not cease like school the mentality shifts.
-A big focus for our Exit events is to take what the students have compiled from the school year and ultimately piece it all together and do something to the glory of God, whether it be on a mission trip or some other way.
+Exit events usually start come summer when school is out, while gatherings do not cease like school-just the mentality shifts.
+A big focus for our Exit events is to take what the students have compiled from the school year and ultimately piece it all together and do something to the glory of God whether it be on a mission trip or some other way.

-The Turn-around pictured on the Road-map above is not like most of the other events that we do.
-The purpose of this is for those students that are serious about growing deeper in their walk with Christ to take time and focus on them.
-Instead of being an evangelistic minded approach this is designed to be very discipleship focused.
-We do this because while it is great to have new students and to even have students that are on-fire and bringing friends those students need to continue to grow if they are going to be the source of “spiritual food” for their peers.
-This event is usually a retreat like CIY “Believe” or something of the like.
+The Turn-around pictured on the Road Map above is not like most of the other events that we do.
+The purpose of this is for those students who are serious about growing deeper in their walk with Christ and to take time to focus on them.
+Instead of being an evangelistic-minded approach, this is designed to be very discipleship focused.
+We do this because while it is great to have new students and students bringing friends, these students need to continue to grow if they are going to be the source of “spiritual food” for their peers.
+This event is usually a retreat like CIY “Believe” or something similar.

-IN – These consist of a time of corporate worship usually followed by a fairly in depth preaching style lesson.
-The night is rounded out with breaking up into age and sex specific D-groups to apply the concepts learned.
+IN – These consist of a time of corporate worship usually followed by a fairly in-depth preaching style lesson.
+The night is rounded out with breaking up into age and gender specific D-groups to apply the concepts learned.

-AROUND – The premise behind an AROUND is that the principal or topic extensively talked about in the IN and the experience of doing it in the Out is all tied together and taught yet again in a different style using different kinds of presentations.
-AROUND’s are designed to be more of a teaching environment and tend to be light and more fun.
+AROUND – The premise behind an AROUND is that the principle or topic extensively talked about in the IN and the experience of doing it in the OUT is all tied together and taught yet again in a different style using different kinds of presentations.
+AROUNDs are designed to be more of a teaching environment and tend to be light and more fun.
 They also have more a D-group focus, usually things are reflected upon as to what was learned and experienced.